WalletScrutiny/WalletScrutinyCom/_android/com.fibermode.mode.android.md

 [Bitgo is a custodial service:](https://www.bitgo.com/services/custody/qualified-custody/)

-> Safeguard your digital assets with our qualified, insured cold storage custody at BitGo Trust Company—a regulated Trust Company under the Division of Banking in South Dakota
+> Safeguard your digital assets with our qualified, insured **cold storage custody** at BitGo Trust Company—a regulated Trust Company under the Division of Banking in South Dakota

 ### The App
-Unfortunately we were not able to access this app due to region restrictions.
+Unfortunately we were not able to access this app due to regional restrictions.

 ### Verdict
 Our verdict for this app is **custodial.** Thus, it is **not verifiable.**